-If you have removed the drive gear from the crucible mounting flange, follow the steps described below when reassembling these parts.
+Perform this procedure only if you have removed the drive gear from the crucible mounting flange.

-Step 1: Using the correct mounting screws, loosely secure the drive gear to the crucible mounting flange, so that the gear can still be moved with some friction.
+Step 1: Using the correct mounting screws, loosely secure the drive gear to the crucible mounting flange, so that the gear can still be moved about slightly.